MartinPankraz/ninja-unicorn/README.md

 # How to get started with SAP and Microsoft integration scenarios

-This repository contains everything you need to learn about Microsoft + SAP joint scenarios and complements the SAP community posts, SAP+Microsoft YouTube Channel, webcasts and open-source contributions on GitHub made by an amazing group of contributors!
+This repository contains everything you need to get started with joint Microsoft + SAP scenarios.
+The repos content complements the SAP community posts, our SAP+Microsoft YouTube Channel and webcasts as well as the open-source contributions on GitHub made by an amazing group of contributors!

-Furthermore, you will learn about the latest community efforts, BETAs and announcements.
+For your weekly news from the SAP+Microsoft world follow the mentioned [YouTube channels](https://github.com/MartinPankraz/ninja-unicorn#-youtube-channels).

 To get a first impression about the limitless opportunities of extending SAP applications with Microsoft and Azure services, this Azure Friday episode is a perfect starting point: